tochman/the_blue_print/chapters/09-4-hosting-platform-deployment.md

 Many platforms offer free tiers that let you experiment before committing.
 The key is understanding what each platform approach offers so you can evaluate current and future options effectively.
 :::

-## Getting Started: Your First Professional Deployment
+## Getting started: Your first professional deployment

 Let's walk through deploying a React application professionally, starting with the basics and building toward production-ready configurations.

-### Step 1: Preparing Your Application for Deployment {.unnumbered .unlisted}
+### Step 1: Preparing your application for deployment {.unnumbered .unlisted}

 Before deploying to any platform, your React application needs proper configuration for production hosting.